jqueuniet/netbox-go/apiv4_2/docs/WritablePowerOutletRequest.md

 ### NewWritablePowerOutletRequest

-`func NewWritablePowerOutletRequest(device BriefDeviceRequest, name string, ) *WritablePowerOutletRequest`
+`func NewWritablePowerOutletRequest(device BriefInterfaceRequestDevice, name string, ) *WritablePowerOutletRequest`

 NewWritablePowerOutletRequest instantiates a new WritablePowerOutletRequest object This constructor will assign default values to properties that have it defined,